bigcommerce/dev-docs/CONTRIBUTING.md

 1. Fork `bigcommerce/dev-docs`
 2. `git clone` the fork to your local machine
-3. Make edits in your favorite code editor
+3. Make edits in your favorite code editor on a new branch
 4. Commit and pushes changes to your remote repo
 5. Create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) against `bigcommerce/dev-docs/master`